Paresh Dattani: Don’t worry, succession is already taken care of here

 With time and innovation, we recently launched our product S-Flex, a self-stretch, four-way stretch polyester filament yarn.
 Here, we don’t add any spandex.
 By modifying the properties of the polyester filament yarn itself, we achieve four-way stretch.
 This makes the fabric stretchable, lighter, easier to process, and more cost-effective, since no new elements like spandex are added.

-We produce a wide range of coloured yarns using dope-dyed technology.
+Further we produce a wide range of coloured yarns using dope-dyed technology.
 Now we also offer coloured stretch yarns, adding value for our customers.
-We make anti-wicking, moisture-management yarns for sportswear, and now we offer those in stretch variants too—with colour.
-This eliminates conventional dyeing, adds comfort and performance features, and helps reduce water pollution and carbon footprint by eliminating extra processes.
+This eliminates conventional dyeing, add to better colour and improves UV resistance of the garment , and helps reduce water pollution and carbon footprint by eliminating extra processes.

 Sanathan Textiles caters to various segments within technical textiles, including agrotextiles, geotextiles, and indutech.
 How does the company address the unique demands of these diverse applications?

-Sammir: Technical textiles is a very exciting space.
-It’s one of our youngest divisions, started in 2017.
+Sammir: Yarns for Technical textiles is a very exciting space.
+It’s one of our youngest divisions, started in 2017 currently accounting for approximately 4 per cent of the revenue.
 There is a lot of push from the government for technical textiles because this segment has tremendous growth potential in India.
-We are quite new to it, and India as a country is also relatively new in the technical textiles space.
+We are looking to doubling the capacity from 9,000 to 18,000 MTPA.
 Over the coming years, reports suggest that the technical textile segment is expected to grow at a CAGR of 15 to 17 per cent.

 There are only a handful of yarn manufacturers in this segment.
 While many companies are involved in making fabrics and applications for technical textiles, very few focus on yarn manufacturing.